EastEnders spin-offs: Music releases

 The EastEnders theme tune was released on record in 1986 featuring the orchestra of the themes creator, Simon May.
 The tune was later turned into a song, titled "Anyone Can Fall in Love".
 The lyrics were created by Don Black, and it was recorded in 1986 by EastEnders star Anita Dobson, known as Angie Watts in the show.
 It reached number four in the UK Singles Chart, and Dobson appeared on shows such as Top Of The Pops and Wogan, to promote the song.

-A one-off album entitled The EastEnders' Sing-A-Long Album was released in 1986 on BBC Records.
+A one-off album titled The EastEnders' Sing-A-Long Album was released in 1986 on BBC Records.
 It featured most of the original cast and was an album of medleys containing well known cockney knees-up songs such as "Knees Up Mother Brown" and "Roll Out the Barrel".
 The record is notable for containing a Doctor Legg solo effort, performed by the actor who portrayed the character, Leonard Fenton.
 The album reached number 54 in the UK Albums Chart.

 Two songs from the show were released as singles.
 "Every Loser Wins" by Nick Berry (Simon Wicks) reached number one in the UK Singles Chart.
 "Something Outa Nothing" by Letitia Dean (Sharon Watts) and Paul Medford (Kelvin Carpenter) reached number 12.
 Both songs were featured in a storyline where the characters formed a band called The Banned.

 In 1999, BBC Music in association with Telstar released a single with performances by Barbara Windsor (Peggy Mitchell) and Mike Reid (Frank Butcher).
 They came together to release the song "The More I See You", based on their characters' wedding.

 A version of the theme tune, called "Peggy's Theme", features on the album The Simon May Collection and was also released as an EP along with other EastEnders songs including "Anyone Can Fall in Love".